“Madam!” The middle-aged man said, tapping her.

 She could not believe she had not noticed how good-looking he was before, but she was more perturbed at his presence on her floor to let that thought linger in her mind.

 “Good morning?”
 She said cautiously.

 “Hey you!
 Good morning.”
 Tayo said, pushing away from the wall, and folding the newspaper in half.

 “Start talking.”
 She said, folding her arms.

-“Well, I had a lie rehearsed in my head but now that I am standing here looking at you, I cannot bring myself to say it so I’ll go with the truth: I have a couple of things that I want to buy, and even though I could buy them anywhere, I decided on Uptown Park because it gives me an excuse to see you again.
+“Well, I had a lie rehearsed in my head but now that I am standing here looking at you, I cannot bring myself to say it so I’ll go with the truth: I have a couple of things that I want to buy, and even though I could buy them from any mall, I decided on Uptown Park because it gives me an excuse to see you again.
 There.
 I said it.”
 He ended, looking at her expectantly.

 As much as Liskebe was flattered, she knew it was a bad idea to spend time with someone who found her attractive but if she said that to him, he would think she was attracted to him; and she was not going to put such ideas in his head.
 Besides, she really did enjoy his company.